Rotorua is New Zealand’s Best Travel Destination ! But is it worth visiting ?

 - sailing, Lake Rotoiti a 53ft catamaran yacht… Pure Cruise

 - trout fishing, all the lakes offer great fishing

 - water skiing, most lakes have power boats for hire

 - skydiving, based at Rotorua airport…NZone is the company

-You can also check out the Maori culture, Rotorua New Zealand is known to be its heartland.
+You can also check out the Maori culture, Rotorua is known to be its heartland.
 You can enjoy visiting Maori villages, view their arts and crafts, taste their food and perform with them their traditional songs and war dances.